abogdanova/SwarmGE/README.md

 #Requirements
 ------------

-PonyGE runs under Python 3.x.
+PonyGE requires Python 3.5 or higher.
-Using matplotlib, numpy, scipy, scikit-learn (sklearn), pandas
+Using matplotlib, numpy, scipy, scikit-learn (sklearn), pandas.

 All requirements can be satisfied with Anaconda.